NicolasH2/ggdendroplot/README.md

 <img src="readme_files/dendro_up.png"/>

 ## Custom dendrogram
 You can change the dendrogram in the same way that you would also change a geom_path object.
 Specifically you can change color, size, linetype and lineend.
 Possible options for linetype are: solid (default), dotted, dotdash, twodash, dashed, longdash, blank.
 ``` r
 ggplot() + geom_dendro(df, size=2, color="blue", linetype="dashed")
 ```
 <img src="readme_files/dendro_custom.png"/>

-The lineend arguement introduces suttle changes, effecting only how the end of the lines look.
+The lineend arguement introduces suttle changes, effecting only how the ends of the lines look.
 Possible options are: butt (default), square, round.
 ``` r
 ggplot() + geom_dendro(df, size=4, lineend="round")
 ```